Factbox-Banks ready to leave pandemic behind as staff return to desks

 Source: Company statements, memos, sources

-(Reporting by Manya Saini and Noor Zainab Hussain in Bengaluru.
-Editing by Jane Merriman)
+(Reporting by Niket Nishant, Manya Saini and Noor Zainab Hussain in Bengaluru; Editing by Jane Merriman, Tomasz Janowski and Jonathan Oatis)